readtime logo 4 min read / August 8 2024

 Background

-By reimagining talent as the four different pools ECC has identified through their research, you can take steps to harness their potential.
+By reimagining talent as the four different pools ECC has identified through its research, the steps you can take to harness their potential.
 These are The Boundaried Workers, The Overlooked, The Conscious Quitters and The Lost Leaders.
 Here we explain The Overlooked.

 Who are The Overlooked?

-Talent models are not built for women who are frequently downgraded in their leadership potential, despite being considered high work performers.
-Research has repeatedly evidenced this phenomenon, and one of the most extensive studies of 29,000 managers showed that women are 33% more likely than men to have the highest performance ratings – and simultaneously the lowest ratings for future leadership potential.
+Talent models are not designed for women, who are often downgraded in their leadership potential despite being recognised as high performers.
+Research has consistently shown this phenomenon, with one of the most extensive studies involving 29,000 managers revealing that women are 33% more likely than men to receive the highest performance ratings, yet simultaneously receive the lowest ratings for future leadership potential.

 This is partly because criteria for evaluating leadership potential and opportunities are inherently biased towards male traits, such as the ‘take-charge’ behaviours described by Geraldine Gallacher in her chapter on the Double-Bind Dilemma in ‘Coaching Women: Changing the System not the Person’.
 It is also because research has shown how women are held to a higher standard than men and for example, at C- suite are judged against the performance of male leaders considered to be in the top 10 percent of executives.